Tyler-Yates/google-photos-downloader/README.md

 Run the program from the root of the repository:
 ```
-python3 -m drivedocsaver
+python3 -m photodownloader <backup-directory>
 ```

-Open the link printed out to the console and go through the necessary steps until you can copy the credential string.
+Open the link and accept the authentication request.
-Paste the credential back into the terminal.
 The program will save the credential to disk as a file called `credentials.pickle`.
 This file is in `.gitignore` so it should not be committed to the repository.

-On future executions of this program, the `credentials.pickle` file will be loaded, so you should not need to go through the OAuth flow again.
+On future executions of this program, the `credentials.pickle` file will be loaded, so you should not need to go through the OAuth flow again until it expires.

-TODO